NaomiKriger/NaomiKriger/README.md

 1. [Pycon Israel 2021 - String Comparison In Real Life](https://youtu.be/sUvksD0LV0A)
 2. [DevopsDays Portugal 2022 - Technical Documentation - How to Write it Better and Why Should I Care?](https://youtu.be/yWeKdxg_RSg)

+## Get in Touch

+You can reach me out via my [LinkedIn](https://www.linkedin.com/in/naomi-kriger/) profile